DLXPlugins/simple-comment-editing/src/readme.txt

 It's impossible to style an inline comment editor for every theme.
 We've included basic HTML markup that is easily stylable to fit your theme.

 = Where are the options? =
 No options :) - Just simple comment editing.
+If you prefer options, try out the add-on <a href="https://mediaron.com/simple-comment-editing-options">Simple Comment Editing Options</a>.

 = How do I customize this plugin? =
-For advanced options, please see the <a href="https://github.com/ronalfy/simple-comment-editing#wordpress-filters">SCE Filter/Action reference</a>.
+For advanced options, please see the <a href="https://github.com/ronalfy/simple-comment-editing#wordpress-filters">SCE Filter/Action reference</a> or get <a href="https://mediaron.com/simple-comment-editing-options">Simple Comment Editing Options</a>.

+= What browsers have you tested this with? =
+Simple Comment Editing will work all the way back to IE10.

 == Screenshots ==

 1. Edit button and timer.
 2. Textarea and Save/Cancel buttons.
+3. Simple Comment Editing Options admin screen.
+4. Simple Comment Editing Options front-end.

 == Changelog ==